ZmnSCPxj/payz/doc/PAYECS-REF.md

-The default flow will fail the Entity and stop processing if the `lightningd:invoice:currency` does not match your node currency; if you want to continue processing, then you should have a System do this check and detach the Component to prevent the error, and possibly modify your payment flow (by attaching your own Components) so you can somehow pay using the destination currency.
+The default flow will fail the Entity and stop processing if the `lightningd:invoice:currency` does not match your node currency; if you want to continue processing, then you should have a prepended System do this check and detach the Component to prevent the error, and possibly modify your payment flow (by attaching your own Components) so you can somehow pay using the destination currency.